Majority of children get their first choice of primary school

-The vast majority of children have been given a place at their Lincolnshire primary school of choice through the admissions system this year.
+The vast majority of children – 95 per cent – have been given a place at their primary school of choice through Lincolnshire’s admissions system this year.

-Along with the rest of the country, Lincolnshire has experienced high numbers of families wanting their children to start school in September.
-There are nearly 7,500 children wanting a school place this year.
+Along with the rest of the country, Lincolnshire has experienced high numbers of families wanting their children to start school in September, with nearly 7,700 children wanting a school place.

-The figure for second preference offers is 299 (3.9 per cent), and 53 for third preference offers (0.7 per cent).
-A total of 75(1 per cent) children will be offered a local school that isn’t one of their preferences.
+The figure for second preference offers is 277 (3.61 per cent) and 37 (0.48 per cent) for third preference offers.
+A total of 68 (0.89 per cent) children will be offered a local school that isn’t one of their preferences.

-The vast majority of parents/carers can pick up their offer using the online system from April today – go to www.lincolnshire.gov.uk/schooladmissions
+The vast majority of parents/carers can pick up their offer using the online system from today by visiting www.lincolnshire.gov.uk/schooladmissions

-Parents have until May 17 to lodge an appeal if they are unhappy with the offered school.
-If they return the appeal form by the deadline it will be heard before the end of term – if it is received late it will still be heard but this may be in September.
+Parents have until May 15 to lodge an appeal if they are unhappy with the offered school.
+If they return the appeal form by the deadline it will be heard before the end of term – if it is received late it will still be heard, but this may be in September.

 Because of appeals and movement on the reserve list, it is normal for the percentage of first preferences to increase by the time children start in September.